 Their line of dress shirts and work shirts, designed in Brooklyn and impeccably made in Shanghai, are built to last and fit like they’re custom made.
 Our favorite is the button-down shirt in merino wool.
 It’s cut in their signature fabric weight, and the untucked casual style seals the deal for us.
 It can go with jeans, chinos, cords or wool slacks with equal aplomb.
 This is one shirt you’ll have for years, and it’ll surely outlast every other shirt you own, except perhaps for the ones you never wear.

 If you haven’t worn anything by Icebreaker, you’re missing out.
 Their casual and athletic wear sourced from New Zealand merino wool are well-designed and incredibly well made.
 From hoodies and tights to sweaters and even underwear, their super-soft wool will make you a convert.
-The Pique Shirt Jacket can work untucked or tucked, for that more professional look, and it makes for the perfect travel shirt that also happens to dry very quickly.
+The Merino Flannel Shirt can work untucked or tucked, for that more professional look, and it makes for the perfect cold weather wardrobe essential with 100% merino wool to help regulate body temperture.
 You could easily wear this with some flat front khaki shorts as you could with dark denim jeans.